 We expect a strong record of College and department service in every case for reappointment or tenure, although such a record will not compensate for lack of excellence in the categories of research and teaching.
 The CFA understands that opportunities for service vary across the College, so not all service records will look the same.
-Participation on committees of Academic Council and departmental committees and other forms of College service are all valued, especially if the committee member has been an active contributor to the work of a committee.
-It is important that both candidates and R&P committees address details of the service contribution in their statements to the CFA, especially as service at the department level may be harder for the CFA to recognize and evaluate.
-Other forms of professional service and student advising may be considered as part of a service record, though these activities also bear upon a candidate's scholarly activity and teaching.
+Participation on committees of Academic Council and departmental committees and other forms of College service are all valued, especially if the committee member has assumed significant responsibilities in the work of a committee.
+It is important that both candidates and R&P committees identify aspects of excellence in the service record in their statements to the CFA, especially as service at the department level may be harder for the CFA to recognize and evaluate.

-Members of the 2013-14 Committee on Faculty Appointments:
+Members of the 2014-15 Committee on Faculty Appointments:

 H. Kim Bottomly, President

 Andrew Shennan, Provost and Dean of the College (Chair)

 Kathryn Lynch, Dean of Faculty Affairs (non-voting)

+John Cameron, Biological Sciences

 Lee Cuba, Sociology

-Takis Metaxas, Computer Science

-Kaye Peterman, Biological Sciences
+Roxanne Euben, Political Science

+Kim McLeod, Astronomy

 Carlos Ramos, Spanish

-Paul Wink, Psychology